Relintai/pandemonium_engine_docs/tutorials/scripting/gdscript/gdscript_basics.md

         print(Character)

+Note:
-.. note:: Godot's class syntax is compact: it can only contain member variables or
+ Godot's class syntax is compact: it can only contain member variables or
           functions.
 You can use static functions, but not static member variables.
 In the same way, the engine initializes variables every time you create an instance, and this includes arrays and dictionaries.
 This is in the spirit of thread